TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 can make use of all :ref:`configuration options <extension-options>` as needed.

 After installing the extension, the event :ref:`AfterPackageActivationEvent<AfterPackageActivationEvent>` is dispatched.
-You may use this to alter your website configuration (e.g. color scheme) on the fly.
+You may use this to alter your website configuration (for example color scheme) on the fly.

 .. _distribution-testing: